-We believe that if children are encouraged to be good citizens in an environment where they feel stimulated and excited by their learning, where high expectations of behaviour and conduct exist and where children are taught and modelled core Christian values, they will develop an understanding and respect and tolerance of others and it will minimize the occurrence of bullying.
-We feel it is important to create an atmosphere where our children know that they will be listened to and where their problems and worries are taken seriously and responded to with sensitivity.
+We believe that if children are encouraged to be good citizens in an environment where they feel stimulated and excited by their learning, where high expectations of behaviour and conduct exist and where children are taught and modelled core Christian values, they will develop an understanding and respect of others and it will minimize the occurrence of bullying.
+We feel it is important to create an atmosphere where our children know that they will be listened to and where their concerns are taken seriously and responded to with sensitivity.